walwalwalides/WinDownly/README.md

      - Auto create a shortcut using windows shell

-     - Receive a notification after every success downloading
+     - Receive a notification in your android App after every success downloading

 ### Main View